NYU-HSRN-Network-Data-Science-Group/AutoZeekWatch/README.md

 # AutoZeekWatch

-AutoZeekWatch is a real-time, modular, configurable A.I. anomaly detector for [Zeek](https://zeek.org/) logs.
+AutoZeekWatch is a real-time, modular, multiprocessed, configurable A.I. anomaly detector for [Zeek](https://zeek.org/) logs.
 AutoZeekWatch enables you to generate anomaly scores for Zeek logs im real time, and correlate them with the initial 5-tuple and Zeek UID for downstream analysis, automated mitigation, and more.

 ## Table of Contents

 * Features
+* Zeek Data Format
 * Installation
 * Examples